davidekunno93/GamerTheoryWebsite/README.md

+# Quick start the web app on your local machine:

+After completing a git clone to your local machine.
+Complete the following commands in your terminal:
+- npm install
+- npm run dev

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.